Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

-Another significant difference between the instantaneous cooling and water quenching cases in the above \ac{KMC} simulations lies in the solute clustering kinetics at low temperatures ($\sim$300~K).
+The distinct energy evolution profiles in Fig.~\ref{fig:trapping_in_kmc} also lead to different solute cluster configurations, as shown in the inset figures visualized by OVITO\cite{stukowski2010visualization}: the instantaneous cooling case results in a higher density of smaller clusters, whereas the water quenching case produces fewer but larger clusters.
+Another significant difference between these two cases lies in the solute clustering kinetics at low temperatures ($\sim$300~K).
 In the instantaneous cooling case, the system's energy continues to decrease at 300~K, indicating ongoing, albeit slow, vacancy-mediated solute diffusion.
-In contrast, energy evolution ceases entirely in the water quenching case, suggesting that vacancies become effectively trapped by pre-formed solute clusters.
+In contrast, energy evolution ceases entirely in the water quenching case, suggesting that vacancies become effectively trapped by solute clusters formed during quenching~\cite {xi2024kinetic}.